dominodatalab/domino-code-assist-docs/docs/index.md

 ## What is this?

-Domino Low Code Assistant (LCA) accelerates common routines in Jupyter notebook with a GUI assistant (such as importing data, data munging, and creating/editing charts).
+Domino Low Code Assistant™ (LCA) accelerates common routines in Jupyter notebook with a GUI assistant (such as importing data, data munging, and creating/editing charts).
 Every interaction with the LCA generates the underlying Python code that is being executed, helping beginning practitioners to learn and edit essential Python data science code.